TannerCoker/SpaceAdventure3398/README.md

 ### Brice Ashburn
+As a team we all have been working on individual classes and implementations for our end goal for the game.
+I have been able to finish the bullet class as part to implenmented with my groupmates, there was a few blocks as I fairly new to Java and had to watch many videos to learn about these designs.
+My team have also completing their work as you can see the back done by Tanner is very high quaily and has many aspects to it.
+As a team we are having to learn SourceTree, BitBucket and Jira on the fly lucky although it still takes up a lot of time it has been interesting to learn.
+I am still working correcting the hitbox as it has a few bugs still.

 ### Lucas Anesti
 The Design Patterns that will be used for the game have been finalized and the code for the class design have been implemented.
 In addition, both unit testing for the individual design patterns and integration testing between the patterns have been completed using JUnit.
 The following two documents demonstrate the progress made: